hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 .. function:: rint(x, out=None)

    Round values to integers.
+Note that the output array is still of floating-point type if the input is.

 .. function:: shape(x)

    Get an array’s shape.
+Returns ``()`` for scalars, which means that from the standpoint of this function they are indistinguishable from zero-dimensional arrays — which is not always the case in other situations.

 .. function:: sign(x, out=None)

-   Compute the signum indicator.
+   Compute the signum indicator: -1 for inputs less than zero, 0 for inputs equal to zero, and +1 for inputs greater than zero.
+Note that the output data type is the same as the input data type.

 .. function:: signbit(x, out=None)